Style Guide

 Intro

 All manuscripts submitted for consideration must include a title, author’s name, highest academic degree, institutional affiliation and position, a 100-200 word abstract, and an email address.
-Total word count for essays should not exceed 10,000 words.
+Total word count for essays should be about 10,000 words or less.

 The major authorities on matters of style and usage in the U.S. are the Chicago Manual of Style (CMS), 16th edition, and Merriam-Webster’s Collegiate Dictionary, 11th edition.
 For matters not covered below, consult CMS or seek advice from the Editor.